fabquenneville/scripts-fabq/README.md

 - **scripts/**: Contains individual scripts for various tasks.
 Currently, it includes:

   - `video_remove_audio.py`: A script for removing audio from video files.
+  - `video_autoreduce.py`: A script for automatic video resolution reduction of video files.

 - **notes/**: A collection of markdown files containing notes on various topics, including: